RediSearch/RediSearch/docs/python_client.md

 It is the "official" client of redisearch, and should be regarded as its canonical client implementation.

+The source code can be found at [http://github.com/RedisLabs/redisearch-py](http://github.com/RedisLabs/redisearch-py)

 ### Example: Using the Python Client

 ```py